marcelpetrick/DevNotes/BeenThereSeenThat/20240410_LiveAiTraining_EmbeddedWorld/README.md

 ## where do i start?
 * go to these model repositories: ultralytics
 * either use v5 or v8 for yolo; usual detection - pick the model (step1)
-* yolov5 is flexible enough to recude the use-case only to faces: 80 class model
+* yolov5 is flexible enough to reduce the use-case only to faces: 80 class model
-* TODO image for the hgh level workflow
+* TODO image for the high level workflow
-* what to do first: install te toolkit
+* what to do first: install the toolkit
 * runtime launches .synap file, delivering key benefits
-  * graph-slitting, heterrogenous infering across NPU, CPU, GPU, DSP
+  * graph-splitting, heterogenous inferring across NPU, CPU, GPU, DSP
-  * qualtzation: mixed-precision, entropy optimized, per chnalle
+  * quantization: mixed-precision, entropy optimized, per channel
   * pre-processing: input data format conversion on NPU
 * SL1680/SL1640 functional block diagram
-* PPU can run OpenCL oor OpenVL code
+* PPU can run OpenCL or OpenVL code
 * PPU - ConvCore (NN) - Tensor processor (TP)
-* ghcr - github contaner registry
+* ghcr - github container registry
-* quanitzation: floating point arithmentic or integer; for maximum precision floating point is better, but interger is faster - especially 8 bit
+* quantization: floating point arithmetic or integer; for maximum precision floating point is better, but integer is faster - especially 8 bit
   * then you have to refer to a typical dataset typical for your use-case
   * extract range of the floating point values, result is min and max integer
-  * quatize to int8
+  * quantize to int8
 ### TODO
-* how to use docker for the dvelopment workflow for c++?
+* how to use docker for the development workflow for c++?
 * how to build own yocto/poky/bitbake?
   * how to add custom layers?

-* took today less goodies, but more knowledge from the exhbition
+* took today less goodies, but more knowledge from the exhibition